 The number\of\threads\expr argument is evaluated, and its value is used as the number of threads.
-If you have enabled dynamic adjustment of the number of threads (see "omp\set\dynamic(enable\expr)" on page 198), omp\set\num\threads sets the maximum number of threads to use for the next parallel region.
-The runtime environment then determines the exact number of threads is disabled, omp\set\num\threads sets the exact number of threads to use in the next parallel region.
+If you have enabled dynamic adjustment of the number of threads (see "omp\set\dynamic(enable\expr)" on page 197), omp\set\num\threads sets the maximum number of threads to use for the next parallel region.
+The runtime environment then determines the exact number of threads to use.
+However, when dynamic adjustment of the number of threads is disabled, omp\set\num\threads sets the exact number of threads to use in the next parallel region.
 If the number of threads you request exceeds the number your execution environment can support, your application will terminate.